-Most experienced employers have some amount of flexibility in what they can offer a really strong candidate, and you should feel comfortable to work within that “wiggle room” without much pause.
+Most experienced employers have some amount of flexibility in what they can offer a really strong candidate, and you should feel comfortable working within that “wiggle room” without much pause.
 In terms of just salary, that wiggle room is usually around 10% of an initial offer.

 Salary Guide Skepticism

 It doesn’t hurt to look at industry publications, government reports, or other market research to get an idea of what others in similar jobs are making.
 These can provide some valuable context–but they shouldn’t be the foundation of your target compensation.
 There are many variables that can affect your potential salary, from geographic location to industry to personal qualification and more.
 In marketing, in particular, marketing executive salary reports and guidelines are fairly unreliable, so take them with a huge grain of salt.

 When your current employer learns you’re leaving for a new opportunity, they may attempt to lure you back with a counteroffer.
 Accepting counter offers is never a wise decision (after all, you made the choice to look for work elsewhere for a reason) and should be avoided.

 How To Walk Away

 One of the strongest advantages of being a successful marketer is that if things simply don’t work out, you have the option to step away from the job offer.
 It is especially valid if you are strategic regarding your career and not waiting until you’re desperate to find a new position.